Joshua Williamson: Career

 In February 2022, DC announced Dark Crisis.
 The 7 issue event series written by Williamson with art by Daniel Sampere.
 Dark Crisis was a continuation and a finale to the story he was building from the start of Infinite Frontier.
 At 2022 San Diego Comic-Con, the full title of the event was revealed to be Dark Crisis on Infinite Earths, to signify how it was a direct sequel to the 1985 event, Crisis on Infinite Earths.

 At New York Comic Con 2022, Williamson was announced to be the new writer on the new volume of Superman, where he would be joined by artist Jamal Campbell.
 This new run of Superman would help launch DC's new 2023 publishing initiative, Dawn of DC.
 In October 2023, the landmark 850th issue of Superman was written by Williamson as a part of his run.

 Part of Dawn of DC, Williamson announced that he would be writing a Green Arrow 6 issue mini-series joined by artist Sean Izaakse in April 2023.
 Due to high-sales with the launch of Green Arrow, DC announced that Green Arrow would be extended to become a 12-issue max-series.
 In December 2023, it was officially announced that Green Arrow had again been promoted to an ongoing series.

-In June 2024, Joshua Williamson announced in his online newsletter that he would be leaving both Batman & Robin and Green Arrow with issue #13 and #17/350 respectively, in order to free up his busy schedule, allowing him to write more series.
+In June 2024, Williamson announced in his online newsletter that he would be leaving both Batman & Robin and Green Arrow with issue #13 and #17/350 respectively, in order to free up his busy schedule, allowing him to write more series.
 Later the same month it was announced, again in his newsletter, that Williamson and artist Tom Reilly would be working together on the G.I.
 Joe ongoing series set in the Energon Universe, following his work on Duke and Cobra Commander.

-In July 2024, Williamson along with Scott Snyder announced the new DC publishing initiative, DC All In.
-Together with Snyder, the both of them plotted and wrote an overarching meta-story.
+In July 2024, Williamson along with Scott Snyder announced the new DC publishing initiative, DC All In, for which they plotted and wrote an overarching meta-story.
 Unlike DC's previous publishing initiatives, like The New 52 and DC Rebirth, DC All In is meant to both honor legacy as well as the new.
 Creating new jumping on points both in the main DC universe, and another alternate universe, the Absolute Universe.
 With All In, Williamson was leaving Green Arrow with the 350th milestone issue along with the 2024 annual.
 Though Williamson stated that he would still be continuing Superman with new series artist Dan Mora.

 In October 2025, during New York Comic Con, it was announced that Williamson would be writing a new volume of Legion of Super-Heroes beginning in March 2026.
 It was later announced that Williamson would return to Marvel Comics for the first time in over a decade to write the next volume of Iron Man beginning in January 2026.